 The Immaculate Conception and the Faith of the Virgin Mary

-As human beings we dwell in a world of imperfect love, love that has limits and from time to time disappoints us, perhaps despite the best efforts and intentions of those involved.
-This is why we must seek to view our relationship with God and his unrelenting, unconditional love in a different light, yet another example of our never-ending struggle to walk the tightrope of living in a finite world with our eyes fixed nonetheless on eternal life and its vast glory.
+As human beings we dwell in a world of imperfect love, a love that has limits.
+A love that will from time to time disappoint, despite the best efforts and intentions of those involved.
+This is why we must seek to view our relationship with God in a different light, yet another example of our never-ending struggle to walk the tightrope of living in a finite world with our eyes fixed on eternal life and its vast glory.
 This of course takes faith, the kind of faith that Mary displayed upon her visit from the Angel Gabriel, but it also requires a steadfast yearning and desire to know, love and serve God with renewed zeal.
 Through the gift of wisdom, we grow to understand God's loving plan for us.
 God knows that we are not immaculate.
 God does not dwell on our failures and shortcomings.
 He knows our hopes, fears, dreams and aspirations as well as our desire to love and be loved.

 ”The almighty has done great things for me, and Holy is his name!”